-Set on the grounds of Quamby Estate, Quamby Homestead is the perfect spot if you would like a little luxury.
-The homestead features ten restored guest rooms which feature antique furniture.
+Set on the grounds of Quamby Estate,

+Quamby Homestead is the perfect pre or post

+night of accommodation if you would like a little

+luxury.
+The homestead features ten restored

+guest rooms which feature antique furniture.

-Rooms are appointed with king, queen or twin bedding, marble or stone bathrooms and heated floors.
-To see details of the current special rate which includes breakfast visit our Walker Benefits page
+Rooms are appointed with king, queen or twin

+bedding, marble or stone bathrooms and

+heated floors.
+To see details of the current special

+rate which includes breakfast visit our Walker

+Benefits page.

-We will provide a transfer from Red Feather at the conclusion of your walk.
+We will provide a transfer to Red Feather Inn for your trip departure on the morning of day one.